Rhonda McDonda

 Okay, you do it.
 I'll move in.

-Okay, so by the time it gets to gave proof through the night that our flag was still there, they never say.
+Okay, so by the time it gets to gave proof through the night that our flag was still there, they never say,

 Did you see that flag?
 Did you see that flag?
 Yeah.

-Ose, does that star-spangled banner still wave
+O say, does that star-spangled banner still wave

-Terrible podcast
+terrible podcast

-defense of Fort McHenry.
+Defense of Fort McHenry.
 The poem was later put to the tune of John Stafford Smith's song, the Anacreontic Song.

-Not every poem has to be modified somewhat and retitled the Star-Spangled Banner because the Anacreontic song was a shitty ass name.
+Modified somewhat and retitled the Star-Spangled Banner because the Anacreontic song was a shitty ass name.
 It was a dream.

-Congress proclaimed the Star-Spangled Banner the U.S. National Anthem in guess what year over under?
+Congress proclaimed the Star-Spangled Banner the U.S.

 1925.

-What 1925.
+What?
+1925.
 Sorry, what was the question?
 When did they make it the national anthem?
-National Anthem.
+National anthem.

 Oh,